FarisTheAncient/Archipelago/worlds/fuzzer/README.md

         """
         return GenOutcome.Success

-    def before_generate(self):
+    def before_generate(self, args):
         """
-        This method will be called once per generation, just before we actually call into archipelago
+        This method will be called once per generation, just before we actually call into archipelago.
+The `args` argument contains the `Namespace` object passed to archipelago for generation.
+It can be modified since this happens before generation.
         """
         pass